What is neoadjuvant therapy?

 In some cases, treatment with chemotherapy, HER2-targeted therapy or hormone therapy may be given before breast surgery.
 When treatment is given before surgery, it’s called neoadjuvant therapy or preoperative therapy.

 Neoadjuvant therapy drugs are often the same as adjuvant therapy drugs (those used after surgery).

 What to expect before neoadjuvant therapy

-Before neoadjuvant therapy begins, you will have a needle biopsy to remove a small amount of tumor tissue.
+A needle biopsy is used to diagnose breast cancer.
+It removes a small amount of tumor tissue.

-A clip is often placed in the tumor bed so the tumor can be found later when you have surgery.
+A clip is often placed in the tumor bed during the biopsy so the tumor can be found later when you have surgery.
 This clip is radio-opaque, so it can be seen on an X-ray.
 It’s usually removed during surgery.

 If your treatment plan includes chemotherapy, neoadjuvant chemotherapy may be an option as a first treatment.

 Chemotherapy has the same effectiveness whether it’s given before surgery or after surgery.
 The timing of chemotherapy around surgery does not affect survival (learn more).

-However, for some women, neoadjuvant chemotherapy may change their surgical options.
-Neoadjuvant chemotherapy may be able to shrink a large tumor enough so lumpectomy plus radiation therapy becomes an option instead of mastectomy .
+However, for some people, neoadjuvant chemotherapy may change their surgical options.
+Neoadjuvant chemotherapy may be able to shrink a large tumor enough so lumpectomy (plus radiation therapy) becomes an option instead of mastectomy .

-Neoadjuvant chemotherapy may also be given to women who have enlarged lymph nodes in the underarm area due to the spread of breast cancer to these lymph nodes.
+Neoadjuvant chemotherapy may also be given to people who have enlarged lymph nodes in the underarm area due to the spread of breast cancer to these lymph nodes.
 Neoadjuvant therapy can shrink the lymph nodes.
 This makes the surgery to remove the nodes easier.

 Most tumors respond to neoadjuvant chemotherapy.
 If a tumor doesn’t respond to one chemotherapy drug regimen, a different combination of drugs may be used, or it may be best to proceed with surgery.

 Types of neoadjuvant chemotherapy regimens

 Neoadjuvant chemotherapy regimens are the same as the standard regimens used after surgery.
 Most are anthracycline-based or taxane-based therapies.

 Learn more about neoadjuvant trastuzumab and pertuzumab.